BBSRC strategy advisory panels: member vacancies

 We are committed to the principle of providing equal opportunities for all.
 Through this appointment activity, we aspire to increase the diversity of our advisory structures and welcome applications from all individuals and sections of the community.

-An equality and impact assessment (PDF, 181KB) has been developed to support and inform applicants and ensure that we enable participation and attendance at meetings.
-For example, by using venues that have good transport links and are accessible.
+An equality and impact assessment (PDF, 359KB) has been developed to support and inform applicants and ensure that we enable participation and attendance at meetings, for example, by using venues that have good transport links and are accessible.
 We will also contribute towards additional costs for caring responsibilities to enable you to attend.
-Please do not hesitate to contact the office if you wish to discuss this further.

 To support us in assessing how effective our policies and procedures are in eliminating unlawful discrimination and promoting opportunities, we ask that you provide diversity information that will be used anonymously by BBSRC for monitoring purposes.